ircv3/ircv3-specifications/client-tags/autocomplete.md

     @+draft/autocomplete-request=Bot:\sdisconnect\sfrenod TAGMSG #channel

-A bot with a "!disconnect" command and understanding the user meant "freenode" but missed an "e" will reply:
+A bot with a "disconnect" command and understanding the user meant "freenode" but missed an "e" will reply:

     @+draft/reply=123,+draft/autocomplete-response=<BS><BS><BS>enode :nick!user@host TAGMSG #channel